Factbox: How do ride-hailing giants Didi and Uber compare?

-BEIJING, June 30 (Reuters) - Chinese ride-hailing giant Didi Global (DIDI.N) is set to make its trading debut on the New York Stock Exchange on Wednesday after an initial public offering that sources said raised $4.4 billion, valuing it at $67.5 billion in the biggest share sale by a Chinese company in the U.S. in seven years. read more
+BEIJING (Reuters) - Chinese ride-hailing giant Didi Global is set to make its trading debut on the New York Stock Exchange on Wednesday after an initial public offering that sources said raised $4.4 billion, valuing it at $67.5 billion in the biggest share sale by a Chinese company in the U.S. in seven years.

 Didi absorbed Uber’s China business in 2016 - Uber retains a 12.8% stake in the firm - and averaged 25 million rides a day in the first three months of the year in China, where it is the dominant operator.

-Here are some key facts of the company and its global rival, U.S.-based industry pioneer Uber Technologies Inc (UBER.N), which has a market capitalisation of $95 billion:
+Here are some key facts of the company and its global rival, U.S.-based industry pioneer Uber Technologies Inc, which has a market capitalisation of $95 billion:

 FOUNDING